 223. EXPERIMENTAL PHONETICS.
 Study of research methods, instrumentation, and findings in the field of experimental phonetics.
-SPRING.
-[3] Dr. Goldman.
+[3] (Not offered 1965/66.)

 225. THE FUNDAMENTALS OF AUDIOLOGY AND SPEECH PATHOLOGY.
 A study of the normal and abnormal development of speech and language.
 Classification and analysis of speech and hearing disorders and their social, psychological, and educational implications.
 FALL.
-[3] Drs.
-Goldman and Sanders.
+[3] Dr. Sanders.